 When Does Dr Barrett See Patients?

-Dr Barrett's clinic times are 1:00pm - 6:00pm on Mondays.
+Dr Barrett's clinic times are Monday Mornings & Afternoons and Thursday Mornings.
 Not having you wait beyond your allotted appointment time is our priority and we make every effort to have you seen at your scheduled time.
 Although rare, clinic times can run slightly behind, usually near the end of clinic.
 If so, you will be made aware of this when you check in so as to keep you informed.
 Your appointment length depends on the complexity of your condition.
 You will be made aware of your appointment duration prior to visiting.

 Do I Need a Letter From My GP To See Dr Barrett?